obertscheiderfhwn/RTMsim/README.md

 CTRIA3       587       0     262     333     259
 CTRIA3       588       0     232     259     333
 ```
 Nodes are described by the keyword `GRID`, followed by a grid number, followed by a blank and three fields with the x, y and z coordinates of the node.
 The triangular cells are defined by the keyword `CTRIA3`, followed by a cell number, followed by a zero, followed by the three node numbers which constitute the cell.
 Nodes and cells need not be sorted nor starting with one.
 Cell sets are defined by the keyword `SET` followed by ` N = ` and the cell numbers separated by commas.
 Not more than 6 cell numbers per line.
-Then contininue in the line below.
+Then continue with the cell numbers in the line below after 8 blanks at the beginning of the line.
 Up to four sets can be defined.

 ## Run simulation